 Tribal Cultural Resources: No known archaeological or historic resources occur within the project area.
-The project was referred to the Northwest Information Center and Bear River Band of the Rohnerville Rancheria.
+The project was referred to the Northwest Information Center and Bear River Band of the Rohnerville Rancheria and the Intertribal Sinkyone Wilderness Council.
 Ongoing conditions of approval are incorporated regarding the Inadvertent Discoveries Protocol to protect cultural resources.
 Less than significant impact.

 Utilities and Service Systems: Green waste material is composted onsite within a small area equipped with perimeter containment.
 Trash and recycling are stored then hauled to an approved transfer station/disposal facility.
 Toilet and handwashing is available through portable facilities.
-Water for propagation and cultivation will be sourced from a point of diversion and rainwater catchment. and associated existing and proposed storage tanks.
+Water for propagation and cultivation will be sourced from a permitted well and associated existing and proposed storage tanks.
 Less than significant impact.